America as Preferred Partner: Arms Sales and Great Power Competition in the Indo-Pacific

 Over the same period, the Department of Defense, their Maritime Security Initiative, or MSI, and section 333 funds, provided nearly a little over $858 million in maritime security, counter-narcotics, and counter-terrorism capacity building, in the Indo-Pacific region.
 And, this was done to enhance of course, information sharing; which is well past on the defense spaces and into the law enforcement spaces, interoperability in multinational maritime cooperation.
 We’re also providing new advisors to enhance maritime security and defense reforms in the Pacific.
 And, this is particularly in the islands in Oceana, and also to develop cyber policy in government frameworks in Mongolia.
 We’re also working to continue the efforts with our ASEAN partners and allies to build maritime domain awareness.
 This goes back to the information sharing aspect.
 And this is also so we can combat maritime transnational crime and do this through the Southeast Asian Maritime Law Enforcement Initiative.

 So, over the past two years, we’ve welcomed historic firsts in our maritime cooperation.
-Just in May of 2019, it seems like yesterday, the U.S. Navy alongside Japan, as well as India and the Philippines, all participated in a first group sale through the South China Sea.
+Just in May of 2019, it seems like yesterday, the U.S. Navy alongside Japan, as well as India and the Philippines, all participated in a first group sail through the South China Sea.
 And in September in ’19 we co-hosted with Thailand, the first U.S. ASEAN Maritime Exercise, and this was to strengthen the relationships, and again, that information sharing that is very necessary on maritime domain awareness.
 We did this between the navies amongst the ASEAN states, as well as the U.S.

 So, beyond this, each partner in Indo-Pacific faces a very discreet set of challenges and deserving a tailored or bespoke set of solutions that reflect not only the challenges, but also reflect the current capabilities of that particular partner.